pabloblancog/pabloblancog.github.io/_posts/2020-8-30-coding-interview.md

 - Prepare your environment to be concentrated at your best (music, noises, chair, clothes, people around, etc.)

 ### Make your body ready
+- Select the best time for you to take the test. *In my experience, in the early morning, my brain feels fresher and less tired than any other moment during the day.*
 - Have some healthy food and plenty of water before coding.
 Your brain must be energized.
 - Clean your desk: It will free your mind and let it focus on coding.
 - Have some water near you: Being hydrated during the test will make you think better.
 - Avoid interruptions: Go to the toilet before starting.

 ## 2. Code the solution